philbackworks/3AFans.com-Site-Data/_toys-3ago/wanka-golden-square.md

 points_of_articulation:
 variants:
 you_might_also_like:
-article_contributors: [Phil Back, Don Slater, MW Wutasi]
+article_contributors: [Phil Back, Don Slater, MW Wutasi, 3a_boltman]
 toy_pics:
+  -  wanka-golden-square-01-3ago-by-3A_boltman.jpg
+  -  wanka-golden-square-02-3ago-by-3A_boltman.jpg
 backstory: Golden ticket holders who purchased the Dodgy Wonka Square only
 sale_type:
 event_exclusive: